ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: The Proposed ORCHID Framework

 \subsubsection{Offline Complexity (Initialization \& Training)}

 The computational burden is primarily concentrated in the pre-deployment phase.
 Phase I utilizes the GBS-aware K-Means strategy with a complexity of $\mathcal{O}(I \cdot (N+1) \cdot M)$, where $I$ is the number of iterations and $M$ is the number of users.
-Since this is a one-off procedure, it introduces zero latency to the mission.
 In Phase II, the centralized training complexity scales as $\mathcal{O}(E_{\max} \cdot T \cdot N \cdot B)$, where $B$ is the batch size for PPO updates.
-Although extensive, the embedded Reset-and-Finetune operations involve only scalar resets and scaling, adding negligible $\mathcal{O}(1)$ overhead.
-Crucially, both tasks are executed on a powerful centralized server prior to deployment.
+Although extensive, the embedded R\&F operations involve only scalar resets and scaling, adding negligible $\mathcal{O}(1)$ overhead.
+Crucially, these training tasks are executed on a powerful centralized server prior to mission deployment, thus introducing zero operational latency.